BBVA/mist/mist/commands/searchOpenS3Buckets/README.rst

 -----------------

 - result: string with values "Success" or "Error".
 "Success" if the command has been executed without errors, "Error" otherwise.
-- domains: a list of found S3 bucket domains.
+- outputDomains: a list of found S3 bucket domains.
 - buckets: a list of found S3 bucket names.
 - objects: a list of found S3 object names.
 - console: raw text with console output of the command.